 - 99.99% uptime = 4 minutes downtime per month

-But here's the kicker: I've never seen a VPS provider actually achieve their promised uptime when measured from the customer's perspective.
-The gap between their internal monitoring and what your applications experience can be massive.
+Here is the kicker.
+I have never seen a VPS provider actually hit their advertised uptime when measured from the customer side.
+Their internal dashboards and what your users experience often live in different worlds.

 How I Actually Measure VPS Uptime

-After years of benchmarking, I use a simple but comprehensive approach:
+After years of benchmarking, I use a simple, thorough approach:

 External Monitoring Stack